0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 `Typescript`
 - it's a superset that was created on top of JS to enable us to add static typing in a language as JS that has dynamic typing
-- Typescript helps us with the use of typing when he blocks us because we don't set a type for some variable, warning us before erros happen that they *might* happen, but not that necessary they will
+- Typescript helps us with the use of typing when he blocks us because we don't set a type for some variable, warning us before errors happen that they *might* happen, but not that necessary they will
-- but the with the use of typing we'll write a better code, more concise and and leaving a better understanding for whomever that someday do some maintenance for the code
+- but the with the use of typing we'll write a better code, more concise and leaving a better understanding for whomever that someday do some maintenance for the code
 - if typescript shows a warning that something that you're passing as a parameter may not exist, we can use the *!* after the variable to tell typescript that we know that it'll exist.
 It's not a best practice thought
 - when were using *destructuring* in a function with Typescript, we're not going to be able to declare the *type* of each property in herself, we will need to declare a *interface* that has the objects with their types inside and then, we assign this type to the object that we're using destructuring as the example below
 ```ts